moliver28/research-handbook/content/handbook/engineering/gitlab-com/policies/monitoring/_index.md

 In other words, a service needs to simultaneously meet both of its Service Level Objectives (SLO) targets in order to be considered available.
 If either target is not met, the service is considered unavailable.

 The availability score for a service is then calculated as the percentage of time that it is available.
 The Availability score for _each_ service combined define the platform Service Availability.
-This number indicates availability of GitLab.com for a select period of time.
+This number indicates the availability of GitLab.com for a select period of time.

 For example, if service becomes unavailable for a 10 minute period, the availability score will be: